bridgecrewio/terragoat/README.md

 ## Introduction

-TerraGoat was built to enable DevSecOps design and implement a sustainable misconfiguration prevention strategy.
-It can be used to test a policy-as-code framework like [Bridgecrew](https://bridgecrew.io/?utm_source=github&utm_medium=organic_oss&utm_campaign=terragoat) & [Checkov](https://github.com/bridgecrewio/checkov/), inline-linters, pre-commit hooks or other code scanning methods.
+TerraGoat was built to enable DevSecOps to design and implement a sustainable misconfiguration prevention strategy.
+It can be used to test a policy-as-code framework like [Bridgecrew](https://bridgecrew.io/?utm_source=github&utm_medium=organic_oss&utm_campaign=terragoat) & [Checkov](https://github.com/bridgecrewio/checkov/), inline-linters, pre-commit hooks, or other code scanning methods.

 TerraGoat follows the tradition of existing *Goat projects that provide a baseline training ground to practice implementing secure development best practices for cloud infrastructure.